hectorpefo/prepublication/_posts/2018-05-12-Running-Buddies.md

 The second ambiguity is in the quantifier "each."
 Are we looking for $99\%$ probability that all runners have buddies, or are we looking for a $99\%$ probability that a randomly selected runner has a buddy?
 Either interpretation is possible semantically, but the choice of the phrase "each person" over "every person" and "all people" suggests that we are focusing on per-person probabilities, i.e., the latter interpretation, which is what we therefore will assume.

-Choose units so that $\mu$ is $0$ and $\sigma$ is $1$ (yes, this gives half of the runners negative speeds, but positive probability of negative values is inevitable with a normal distribution, and we can think of it as the speed relative to that of the average runner).
+Choose units so that $\mu$ is $0$ and $\sigma$ is $1$ (true, this gives half of the runners negative speeds, but positive probability of negative values is inevitable with any normal distribution).
+Think of it as the speed relative to the average runner.

 Let my speed be $X$.
-Then, the chance  $B_X$ that a given other runner is a buddy is the probability that their speed is between $X - s$ and $X + s$, which, where $\Phi$ is the cumulative distribution function for the standard normal distribution (which is our distribution of $X$), is:
+Then, the chance  $B_X$ that a given other runner is my buddy is the probability that their speed is between $X - s$ and $X + s$, which, where $\Phi$ is the cumulative distribution function for the standard normal distribution (which is the distribution of each $X_i$), is:

 $$B_X = \Phi(X+s) - \Phi(X-s)$$